Tropical cyclones in 2025: January

-In January, the Intertropical Convergence Zone (ITCZ), which allows for the formation of tropical waves, is located in the Southern Hemisphere, remaining there until May.
-This limits Northern Hemisphere cyclone formation to comparatively rare non-tropical sources.
-In addition, the month's climate is also an important factor.
-In the Southern Hemisphere basins, January, at the height of the austral summer, is the most active month by cumulative number of storms since records began.
-Of the four Northern Hemisphere basins, none is very active in January, as the month is during the winter, but the most active basin is the Western Pacific, which occasionally sees weak tropical storms form during the month.
 January was unusually active, with twelve systems forming and seven storms getting named.
 The month started off in the South-West Indian Ocean with Cyclone Dikeledi, which intensified into a major cyclone before it made two landfalls at Antsiranana, Madagascar and Nampula Province, Mozambique, Cyclone Elvis and Cyclone Faida also formed but was downgraded into a depression by MFR in post-storm analysis.
 Meanwhile, short-lived Cyclone Pita formed on January 6, affecting some islands in the South Pacific basin.
 Weeks later, in the Australian basin, Cyclone Sean developed on January 17.
 Sean rapidly intensified into a Category 3-tropical cyclone, marking it the second major tropical cyclone of the year after Dikeledi.
 Cyclone Taliah and Cyclone Vince formed as well, with the latter rapidly intensifying into a Very Intense Tropical Cyclone in the South-West Indian Ocean, making it the strongest cyclone this month.